On generating series of finitely presented operads: Operads and trees

 \subsection{Operads in few words}

-Roughly speaking operad is a way to define a type, or a variety, of (linear) algebraic systems.
-An operad $\P$ consists of a collection (or a disjoint union) of sets (vector spaces) $\P(n)$ of all multilinear operations (numbered by the amount of inputs) and composition rules $\circ_i : P(n)\otimes P(m) \to P(n+m-1)$ which prescribe how one can substitute the $i$-th input of an operation by the result of another one.
+Roughly speaking, a (linear) operad is a way to define a type, or a variety, of linear algebraic systems.
+A linear operad $\P$ consists of a collection (or a disjoint union) of vector spaces $\P(n)$ of all multilinear operations (numbered by the amounts of inputs) and multilinear operations $\circ_i : \P(n)\otimes \P(m) \to \P(n+m-1)$ called compositions\footnote{Note that the compositions $\circ_i$ are referred as {\em partial compositions} in~\cite{Loday_Valet}.
+The term {\em composition} here has been used by Gerstenhaber, see~\cite[I.1.4]{oper}.} which prescribe how to substitute into the $i$-th input of an operation from $\P(n)$ the result of an operation from $\P(m)$.
+The details are discussed below.
+All operads we consider are linear.
+The set $\P(n)$ is identified with all possible $n$-linear operation of the algebraic system.
+The algebraic system itself is then called an algebra over the operad $\P$.

 One typically separates two versions of this notion (the so-called symmetric and non-symmetric operads) depending on whether we allow and do not allow to permute the inputs of operations.
 The permutations of inputs define the action of symmetric groups on operations and compositions, hence, the direct computations becomes much harder in the symmetric case.
 On the other hand, the symmetric operads are much more important for applications.
 The general theory of non-symmetric operads is similar but more transparent, since one needs not take care of the symmetric group action.